 Regular day hiking essentials.

-A rope, slings, and light gear rack if you are not comfortable on exposed 4th class and low 5th class rock.
-You may want to bring it to rappel down the steepest parts of the route.
+A rope, slings, and light gear rack if you are not comfortable on 4th class rock.
+You may want to bring gear to rappel down the steepest parts of the route.

 Approach shoes are helpful on the upper part of the mountain.